samthebest/dump/agile-data.md

 The second most lacking part in the data proffesions seems to be a lack of **high-quality code** and **cross-functional teams**.
 Most definitions of Data Science actually include "hacking" as a skill.
 If writting crap code is part of the definition of Data Science it's no wonder then that the proffesion is failing to deliver.
 Cross-functional teams and cross-functional team members have the obvious benifit of being able to deliver end to end working (data-driven) software.
 In the data proffesions this means the team must be able to ETL, clean, prototype, collaborate **and productionize**.
 Collaboration and productionization cannot happpen without high-quality code, which is why I consider the two principles to go hand in hand.
 So I wrote: (LINK)

-Given sufficient interest I may write a couple more posts on applying Agile principles to archetecutre and even modelling.
+Given sufficient interest I may write a few more posts on applying Agile principles to archetecutre, work flow and even modelling.

 ### Why Should Data Proffesionals Care?